Olaf Haraldsson: In Normandy

 In Normandy, Saint Olaf represents an important figure and was chosen unofficially as the patron saint of the Normans, this term mainly designating the inhabitants of continental Normandy and of the Channel Islands, but also on a larger scale the inhabitants of the former Viking territories, namely the Scandinavian countries and, even more so, Norway.
 This choice can be explained by the time in which Olaf lived and when the exchanges between Normandy and the Scandinavian countries were common.
 There were also many kinships between the inhabitants of the brand new Norman state, as illustrated by the choice of Archbishop Robert II for the baptism of Olaf.

 The normand flag with a Scandinavian cross, which recalls the Scandinavian origins of Normandy, has been baptized "Cross of Saint Olav" (or "Cross of Saint Olaf") in honor of the saint.

-Baptized in Rouen by the brother of a Duke of Normandy, a church in Rouen is dedicated to Saint-Olaf.
+A church in Rouen is dedicated to Saint-Olaf, who was baptized there by the brother of a Duke of Normandy.
 The Norwegian Saint-Olaf Church was built in 1926, rue Duguay-Trouin, near the home of the Scandinavian sailors.
 The Norwegian Seamen's Mission wanted to build a Lutheran place of worship for visiting sailors.

 A bone from Saint Olaf's arm is kept as a relic in the crypt of Rouen Cathedral.

 In 2014 the city and the diocese of Rouen celebrated the millennium of the baptism of Saint Olav with the Norwegian representatives of the Catholic Church and the Evangelical Lutheran Church of Norway.

 In Normandy, July 29 is the occasion of local cultural festivals which generally highlight the Norse heritage of Normandy.
 In some Norman parishes, Mass is celebrated on this day in honor of the saint and to mark the historical links that unite Normandy and Scandinavia.